Tromsø´s official website for tourism and travel information

 In the wintertime snow and ice can make accessing the wheelchair entrance from the car park or bus stop difficult.
 It is up a small, but steep hill, so we suggest you have some help and try to park as closely as possible to the entrance.

 Visiting the Arctic Cathedral is a wonderful experience.
-Going to a midnight concert in Summer or Winter is an experience you'll never forget.
 Visiting the cathedral in summer time you will find that the building is easily accessed.
 In the winter there is a ramp, however, it may be difficult to access the entrance from the car park without assistance.
 Inside the church there is a lift and HC toilets and to view concerts its no problem to enter with a wheelchair.

 Many tours and experiences can cater to visitors with accessibility issues, however, access to all activities planned for that tour day can depend on your specific needs.
 Most of the tours require guests to be able to sit in a normal seat with their wheelchair stored.

 When in doubt its best to contact our activity suppliers directly well in advance.
 You can also feel free to contact us, or drop by us at the Tromsø's Official Tourist Information Centre here at the Port Terminal when you arrive in Tromsø.
 We can help you prepare an itinerary for your stay in the Arctic Capital.

 Yes you can do a Northern Lights tour in a wheelchair!
 However, many suppliers have limitations so its best to contact us at the Offical Tourist Information Centre.
 We will help you find the supplier that best fits your specific needs.
 There are several suppliers who have transport that accommodates wheelchairs as well as others who can store your wheelchair if you are able to sit in a normal seat.